static-frame/static-frame/doc/source/articles/upgrade.rst

 No. 9: Indices are Always Unique
 _______________________________________________

 It is natural to think index and column labels on a ``pd.DataFrame`` are unique identifiers: their interfaces suggest that they are like Python dictionaries, where keys are always unique.
 Pandas indices, however, are not constrained to unique values.
-Creating an index on a ``pd.Frame`` with duplicates means that, for some single-label selections, a ``pd.Series`` will be returned, but for other single-label selections, a ``pd.DataFrame`` will be returned.
+Creating an index on a ``pd.DataFrame`` with duplicates means that, for some single-label selections, a ``pd.Series`` will be returned, but for other single-label selections, a ``pd.DataFrame`` will be returned.

 >>> df = pd.DataFrame.from_records([('muon', 0.106, -1.0, 'lepton'), ('tau', 1.777, -1.0, 'lepton'), ('charm', 1.3, 0.666, 'quark'), ('strange', 0.1, -0.333, 'quark')], columns=('name', 'mass', 'charge', 'type'))